 - Use of any fireworks or pyrotechnic devices except signal flares in an emergency situation;

-- Feeding or baiting of wildlife except if otherwise authorized by law;
+- Feeding or baiting of wildlife;

 - Taking of fish from a fish culture station except during special events established by the department, including but not limited to fishing derbies, clinics and educational events;